Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/assessments/human-readable-name/_index.md

 ---
-title: Something meaningful for humans
+_db_id: 638
+content_type: topic
 ncit_standards:
 - 115367
-content_type: topic
+tags:
+- ncit
+- problem-solving
+- binary-arithmetic
+title: Something meaningful for humans
 topic_needs_review: true
-tags: [ncit,problem-solving, binary-arithmetic]
 ---

 This is just a placeholder to show how we can deal with nqf assessments for now.